rero/rero21.ch/content/post/petit-bilan-des-ateliers-rero-ils.en.md

 tags: ["rero-ils", "workshops"]
 ---

 13 workshops, 11 towns, 8 cantons... and only one country of course.
-This completes the cycle of introductory workshops to {{< smallcaps "rero ils" >}} started at the end of November 2019 and carried out in both German- and French-speaking Switzerland.
+This completes the cycle of introductory workshops to RERO ILS started at the end of November 2019 and carried out in both German- and French-speaking Switzerland.
 The RERO central office draws a generally positive balance of this action.

 <!--more-->